alexzhengyc/magic-trainer-autodl/README.md

 # alex-trainer
-a light but powerful trainer for both LoRA and Dreambooth
+a light-weight but powerful trainer for both LoRA and Dreambooth